openagri-eu/OpenAgri-PestAndDiseaseManagement/README.md

 ```

 Note: \
-This API functions the same as the .../verbose one, while additionally filter out any risk calculations that aren't "High".
+This API functions the same as the .../verbose one, while additionally filtering out any risk calculations that aren't "High".

 <h3> GET </h3>